 The Trust has a strong history of utilising the Government's apprenticeship levy as the entry point to our employment pyramid, being named 2020 Employer of the Year by Rotherham and North Nott's College.
-We also have a clear model for delivering the new Early Career Framework, supporting both our Early Career Teachers and their Mentors.
+We also have a clear model for delivering the Teacher Early Career Framework, supporting both our Early Career Teachers and their Mentors.

-The central Trust team has developed a training directory, drawing together all of the expertise available across our academies, and this will be launched from September 2022.
-One element of this is our future leaders programme - Generation NeXt - which was rolled out to aspiring senior leaders in conjunction with the national professional qualifications that staff are encouraged to access via our Teaching School Hub partnerships.
+The Trust has developed a training directory for the Nexus Learning Institute, drawing together all of the expertise available across our academies, which was launched in September 2022.
+One element of this is our future leaders programme - Generation NeXt - which is offered to aspiring senior leaders in conjunction with the national professional qualifications that staff are encouraged to access via our Teaching School Hub partnerships.

-In February 2023, the Trust will also host a MAT-wide conference, bringing our circa 1k employee workforce together for the first time in three years.
+In February 2023, the Trust hosted it's third MAT-wide conference, bringing our employee workforce together for the first time in three years.